uberspot/cern_mobile/README.md

              urlConnection.disconnect();
      }

-Note: Make sure you have added the <uses-permission android:name="android.permission.INTERNET"/> in your AndroidManifest.xml to be able to access the internet.
+Note: Make sure you have added the android.permission.INTERNET in your AndroidManifest.xml to be able to access the internet.

 ###iOS implementation